rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 They are implemented using [getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get), and are typed using Flow as [read-only properties](https://flow.org/en/docs/lang/variance/#toc-covariance).
 For [more information on mobx computeds, see their documentation](https://mobx.js.org/computeds.html).

+### Container

+An Inventory record that models all manner of physical containers in the labatory, from freezers to well-plates.
+It can also be used to model logical groupings of items that exist in the same physical location, or items that have not yet been placed in such a location.